Lensa Welch has been writing online for over nine years. Her articles typically focus on the medical sciences.

 - There are no blood tests available to monitor the effects of direct thrombin inhibitors

-- This class appears to have a higher risks of bleeding complications than warfarin
+- This class appears to have a higher risk of bleeding complications than warfarin

 - No blood work